Pet Circle

 Are there any other options apart from surgical desexing?

 Yes!
 You may have heard of concerns regarding adrenal disease in ferrets that are desexed too early.
-This is more common in the United States where ferrets are desexed young before going to pet stores.
+This is more common in the United States where ferrets are desexed very young (usually about 6 weeks of age) before going to pet stores.
 To reduce the risk of adrenal disease occurring, we recommend that ferrets should be no younger than 6 months of age when they are desexed.

 When does my ferret need to see the vet?